 The second step is to look into their index and decide which pages can provide the best answer for a given query.

-This is a very important stage in whole process for both search engines and web owners.
+This is a very important stage in the whole process for both search engines and web owners.

 Search engines need to return the best possible results in the fastest possible way so that they keep their users happy and web owners want their websites to be picked up so that they get traffic and visits.